Oxmetrics/Challenge/README.md

 ## Assumptions and Data
 It is assumed that all three documents (positive, negative and unsupervised reviews) consist of sentences separated by new lines.
-In our example, negative_reviews.txt, positive_reviews.txt and unsupervised_reviews.txt have 50000, 50000 and 100000 thus identified
+In our example, negative_reviews.txt, positive_reviews.txt and unsupervised_reviews.txt have 25000, 25000 and 50000 thus identified sentences.
-sentences.

 ## Code
 There are three classes in challenge.py.
 DocDescription is simply an auxiliary class that provides a description of the document